A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 Nestled in the Himalayas, Himachal Pradesh is blessed with some of the most spectacular and beautiful landscapes.

-While the picturesque valleys of Kullu and Kangra are a riot of colours, the stark and barren terrain of Lahaul & Spiti have a stunning lunar and scope like beauty and more the following are..
+While the picturesque valleys of Kullu and Kangra are a riot of colours, the stark and barren terrain of Lahaul & Spiti have a stunning lunar and scope.
+Some of the popular attractions include:

 Kangra town, over looking the Ban Ganga torrent, is famous for its temples and is definitely worth a visit.
 Notable is the shrine dedicated to goddess Brajeshwari.
 The tourists can see the remains of the Kangra Fort, the fort of the rulers of Kangram which is located on a strategic height, overlooking the Ban Ganga and Manjhi rivers.